-Subungual haemorrhage describes an area of the nail where blood is located between the nail matrix and nail plate.
-Subungual haemorrhage (escape of blood) is also called subungual hematoma (collection of blood).
+Subungual haemorrhage is bleeding under a nail where blood is located between the nail matrix and nail plate.
+Subungual haemorrhage (escape of blood) is also called subungual haematoma (collection of blood).

 Subungual haemorrhage is caused by an injury to the nail [1–3].